psiz-org/psiz/README.rst

 Quick Start
 -----------
-There are three built-in embedding models to choose from:
+There are three pre-defined embedding models to choose from:

    1. Exponential
    2. HeavyTailed